 There are few ways to enter Tayrona National Park, but there are two official entrances.

 El Zaino and Calabazo, with El Zaino being the most popular one.
-This is also the entrance I recommend, especially if this is your first visit to Tayrona national park and travelling solo.
+This is also the entrance I recommend, especially if this is your first visit to Tayrona National Park and travelling solo.
 The trek from El Zaino is easy to follow, and it’s easy to meet other travellers on the way.
-Saying that, the trail can get pretty busy.
+Having said that, the trail can get pretty busy.

 If you decide to visit for the second time and want to see more remote beaches and experience a bit more of a challenging trek, enter via the Calabazo entrance.
 This is a much less popular entrance hence there is a greater possibility you will meet much fewer travellers and tourists.
 From Calabazo, you can hike to more remote Playa Brava, and if you are an avid hiker and want to stay in Tayrona for more than one night – this is your entrance.

 In comparison, it takes around 1.5 hours to get to Cabo San Juan from El Zaino and under 4 hours from Calabazo.